Salute (2016 film): Production

 On the first anniversary of Aitzaz Hassan's death at the Lahore's Alhamra Arts Complex, Shahzad announced that he would make a film titled 'Salute' which would be a biopic of Aitzaz life.
 Saima Noor and Ajab Gul were cast in lead roles and would play the role of Atizaz's parents.
 Shahzad confirmed that the film's Post-production would be done in state of the art studios in the United States and Bangkok.
 The TV rights for the film are owned by Urdu 1.

 Filming

 Due to security issues and the nature of the film, the Director Shahzad was unable to shoot the film in the Tribal Areas of Pakistan.
 Instead, the major parts of the film were shot in Azad Kashmir in Mirpur and Kotli.

 Release

 The film was originally slated for a May 2015 release but was postponed to 23 March 2016.
 For unexplained reasons, the film was pushed back once more to 5 August 2016, but was later pushed further back.
 A teaser for the film was released online on 11 Aug 2016.
 A theatrical trailer of film was released on 7 September 2016.
 IMGC Distribution Club distributed the Film in Pakistan nationwide on 2 December 2016.
-PTV premiered film on 6 January 2019.
+PTV premiered the film on 6 January 2019.